 About The School And Instructor

 He is a past president and former board member of the International Log Builders’ Association.
-Managing several hundred acres of his family’s property for wildlife and timber, he has also participated in the Minnesota Woodland Advisor and Woodland Stewardship Programs and is also a member of the Great Lakes Log Crafters’ Association.
+Managing several hundred acres of his family’s property for wildlife and timber, he has participated in the Minnesota Woodland Advisor and Woodland Stewardship Programs and is also a member of the Great Lakes Log Crafters’ Association.